Maspeth, Queens: Points of interest

 The house where Anton Fausner's wheelwright and wagonmaker's shop was located is on Grand Avenue just south of the LIE.
 Later, an auto shop, Maspeth Auto Parts, was located in that building.
 In 2006, that house was torn down and replaced by a bank.
 The wheelwright was patronized by farmers from Long Island who stayed at the Queens County Hotel, built in 1851 along Grand Avenue, on their way to the markets.

 The Maspeth Theater, the neighborhood's largest theater in the 1920s, was built in 1924 at Grand Avenue and 69th Street by Straus and Strausberg, with 1,161 seats.
 It was owned by three companies before closing in 1965.
 Notable performers included Judy Garland.
 There were also many other theaters in Maspeth in the 1920s.

 A former Maspeth supermarket, Wielback's Grocery—one of the oldest in the area—then became Griff's Hardware.
 In 2000, the building became Griff's Laundry, a laundromat that closed less than ten years later and was slated for demolition.
 The building was notable for a neon sign on its facade.

 At Clinton Hall, a 1920s-built venue that had interior balconies and a large chandelier, there is now a laboratory and industrial offices.
 It is named after a mansion built by Judge Joseph Sackett.
 Sackett had built a wood-framed mansion behind the hall; later, New York Governor DeWitt Clinton planned the Erie Canal.
 The lands of the Sackett-Clinton House, as the mansion was called, were turned into a park by 1910, and the mansion burned down in 1933.

-The Clinton Diner, at Maspeth and Maurice Avenues, was built in 1935 and is a truck stop that appeared in the movie Goodfellas, as well as in other movies.
+The Clinton Diner, at Maspeth and Maurice Avenues, was built in 1935 and appeared in the movie Goodfellas among others films.
+The diner was destroyed by fire in 2018.
 The Queens Head Tavern, nearby, was an American Revolutionary War-era tavern and was used as a stagecoach stop later on.